 June 7, 2024

-How Long After an Accident Can You Sue for Personal Injury?
+How Long After an Injury Can You Sue in Florida?

 The statute of limitations for personal injury cases is typically established by state law and can range from one to six years.
 The commencement of this period depends on when the injury occurred or when it was discovered, a concept known as the “discovery rule.”
 However, navigating these legal frameworks necessitates a specialized knowledge base.
 Injury LawStars bring their experience to the fore, offering clarity to those affected by personal injuries.
 The forthcoming article endeavors to demystify the legal proceedings post-accident, providing a detailed explanation and answers to common questions that individuals may have regarding the statute of limitations and the lawsuit filing process.